microsoft/vcpkg/docs/users/binarycaching.md

 ## Configuration

 Binary caching is configured via a combination of defaults, the environment variable `VCPKG_BINARY_SOURCES` (set to `<source>;<source>;...`), and the command line option `--binarysource=<source>`.
 Source options are evaluated in order of defaults, then environment, then command line.
-Binary caching can be completely disabled by passing `--no-binarycaching` on the command line.
+Binary caching can be completely disabled by passing `--binarysource=clear` as the last command line option.

 By default, zip-based archives will be cached at the first valid location of: